 Mitigation for indirect impacts involves actions taken by the Corps or a local project sponsor in collaboration with local government, community groups, and residents.
-These actions aim
+These actions aim to address any negative effects that remain after implementing both impact avoidance procedures and direct impact reduction measures described above.
+Some of the measures involve coordination with other agencies and organizations.
+The measures would be implemented during design, construction, or following construction as needed.

 The goal of indirect impact compensation is to make sure the transportation system and the reliant community can handle the effects of construction throughout the project.
 Traffic congestion and delays will occur because of the construction of the St. Claude Avenue replacement bridge.
-Although the direct impact mitigation measures identified in section 2.2 will help reduce these effects, some delays and impacts will still happen.
+Although the direct impact mitigation measures identified in section 2.2. will help reduce these effects, some delays and impacts will still happen.